Hypertufa Garden Container

 - Take out the PVC pipe to reveal the drainage hole and turn the container over.
 Gently lift to remove the evergreen sprigs or leaves, if you used any.
 Remove the mold or container.

 - Re-wrap your container, and place it in a shady place for another two days.
 After the 48 hours, unwrap it and soak it with a hose periodically over the next couple weeks to leach out the residual lime from the cement, which is toxic and will harm plants.
 Remember to be patient.
 The longer it dries the stronger it gets.

-Coconut Coir is the best alternative for peat moss.
-It is a sustainable renewable product replacement to peat moss.
-If it is available to you, it can completely replace the peat moss. if not, just use the peat moss, perlite and sand.
+Coconut coir is the best alternative for peat moss.
+It is a sustainable and renewable, and it can completely replace the peat moss.
+If it's not available to you, just use the peat moss, perlite, and sand.